php-fig/per-coding-style/spec.md

 Expressions in parentheses MAY be split across multiple lines, where each subsequent line is indented at least once.
 When doing so, the first expression MUST be on the next line.
 The closing parenthesis and opening brace MUST be placed together on their own line with one space between them.
+An expression being split across multiple lines (as might be the case with an anonymous function or array) does not constitute splitting the expressions list itself.

 ```php
 <?php